-This hike is pretty hard to find — it’s not marked or labeled and you’re just looking for a clearing in the foliage on the side of the road.
+This hike is hard to find: it’s not marked or labeled so you’re just looking for a clearing in the foliage on the side of the road.
 In fact, it was so hard to find that I missed it (I did find it on my drive back out of the canyon, but at that point I was done hiking for the day).

 You’ll want to look for a clearing in the foliage, leading to an unassuming trail near mile marker 20.
 The trail is on the opposite side of the road from the creek/parking.

 Since this was the hike I missed, I can’t give you too many details, but the reason it made my list is because there are some homemade ladders you can climb from the gulch to views over the byway.
 If that’s your cup of tea, drive slowly and look for the entrance!

 Park at: a large parking area just beyond the Spearfish Canyon Lodge (don’t park at the hotel itself)

 Distance: 2 miles round-trip